simplesalt/main-9bc77/content/meet.md

 ---
 Availability is below.
 If nothing there is convenient, just send me [a message](/contact/).
 Because my days are unpredictable; I'll confirm your slot within a couple business days.
 Please bother me if I don't.
 If you're not local, just put your preferred comms channel in the "where".

-Note: there are weekday morning slots 6-9 and one evening slot per day.
+There are weekday morning slots 6-9 and one evening slot per day on Saturday and Sunday.

 {{< hubspot_scheduler "https://connect.simple-salt.com/meetings/simplesalt/drinks-w-dylan?embed=true" >}}